||The Micah Program

 > Will I have time to participate in other areas of

 campus life besides Micah ?
-Freshmen in the program
+First-year students in the program

 of time to become involved in other organizations.
-Many of our
+Our

-students participate in such organizations as Campus Ministry,
+students participate in many organizations, including Campus Ministry,

 Student Government, the student newspaper, academic clubs, intramural